Soniccrier/supermarket_insight/README.md

 📊 Supermarket Sales – Customer Segmentation (EDA + Clustering)

 This project explores customer purchasing behavior using the Supermarket Sales dataset.
-The goal is to uncover insights through Exploratory Data Analysis (EDA) and create simple customer segmentation using spending patterns.
+The goal is to uncover insights through Exploratory Data Analysis (EDA) and create simple customer segmentation based on spending patterns.

 🔍 Project Overview

-Businesses need to understand their customers to improve marketing, promotions, and retention.
+Understanding customer behavior is crucial for improving marketing, promotions, and retention.
 In this analysis, I:

 Cleaned and prepared the dataset

 Explored trends in sales, customer types, and spending patterns

-Grouped customers into segments (High Spenders vs Low Spenders) based on total purchase amount
+Segmented customers into High Spenders vs Low Spenders

-Visualized key patterns to support decision-making
+Visualized key buying patterns to support data-driven decisions

 This project demonstrates essential data analyst skills such as data cleaning, EDA, visualization, and basic segmentation.

 🧹 Data Preparation

-The notebook covers:
+The data preparation process includes:

 Checking for missing values